Customize Bootstrap with the theme kit

-In this tutorial I will show you how to create your own Bootstrap 4 themes using Sass, Gulp and the Bootstrap source code.
+In this tutorial I will show you how to customize Bootstrap and create your own Bootstrap themes using Sass, Gulp and the Bootstrap source code.
 The result will be a theme that you can apply to new and existing Bootstrap 4 projects to give them a new and fresh look.
 I've already made some open source themes with this workflow, check out Neon Glow or Vibrant Sea for to see two examples.
-If you prefer a less code-intense approach, you can also check out this Bootstrap builder which offers a web interface to customize the default Bootstrap 4 theme.
+If you prefer a less code-intense approach, you can also check out this Bootstrap builder which offers a web interface to customize the default Bootstrap theme.

 In this video I'll show you how the Theme Kit works.
 You can watch this for a quick view of the essentials.
 If you're really in a hurry you can even skip the intro and start at 1:34 for the most juicy part.
 Farther below you'll find step-by-step instructions to get started.